beardhatcode/savina-implementaions/pony/Dining_Ponies.md

     this.doDelayed({(l:Philosopher tag) => l.returnSticks(); None } iso)
 ```

 When the sticks are returned we set our state to `Thinking` and send back the sticks to the table.
-Since we mustn't create aliases to our `Sticks` we first use a destructive read to get the `iso` in a local variable we can consume.
-Once the sticks are sent we can go back to our `apply()`.
+Since we mustn't create aliases to our `Sticks`, we first use a destructive read to get the `iso` in a local variable we can consume.
+Once the sticks are sent, we can go back to our `apply()`.
 ```pony
   be returnSticks() =>
     _env.out.print("Return sticks "+number.string())